Embark with your students on a space webquest you can use in your fifth grade science classroom. Webquests engage students so that

 A Journey Into Space Without Leaving the Classroom

-Unfortunately, you cannot actually travel through space, because you are only in the 5th grade!
-Space WebQuest activities can simulate a space odyssey, though.
-Through this WebQuest, you will collect information about each of the planet's unique characteristics, and then use that data to create a series of postcards about your travels.
+Unfortunately, you cannot actually travel through space, because you are still in the 5th grade!
+Space Webquest activities can simulate a space odyssey, though.
+Through this webquest, you will collect information about each of the planets’ unique characteristics, and then use that data to create a series of postcards about your travels.
 You will want to use a notebook to take notes during your journey, and you may find that creating a chart is the best way to organize your data.
 Before you begin, however, it is important that you learn more about the solar system and what constitutes a planet.

 1. How do scientists believe the solar system was formed?

 2. What are the three characteristics needed to be labeled a planet?

 3. Based on this information, how many true planets are in our solar system?

 4. What shape name would define the orbit of the planets around the Sun?

 1. What is the order of the planets according to their distance from the Sun?

 2. What are the stats for each planet?
 This includes: